Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: An Efficient Algorithm for solving problem (P )

 \subsubsection{Convergence Behavior}

-According to Theorem \ref{convergethe}, the AO algorithm (with properly chosen parameters) is guaranteed to find a stationary point of problem ($\widehat{\text{P}}_\lambda$), whose corresponding $\x$-part is also a stationary point of problem (P$_\lambda$) due to the equivalence between problems (P$_\lambda$) and ($\widehat{\text{P}}_\lambda$).
+According to Theorem \ref{convergethe}, the APGDA algorithm (with properly chosen parameters) is guaranteed to find a stationary point of problem ($\widehat{\text{P}}_\lambda$), whose corresponding $\x$-part is also a stationary point of problem (P$_\lambda$) due to the equivalence between problems (P$_\lambda$) and ($\widehat{\text{P}}_\lambda$).
 The remaining question is whether the obtained stationary point satisfies the one-bit constraint.
-Next we give an affirmative answer to this question.
+This is a crucial question, since if the obtained solution does not satisfy the one-bit constraint, we have to further consider how to determine the values of those infeasible elements to obtain a high-quality one-bit solution.
+In fact, this is the problem faced in the second stage of the LP relaxation based approaches, which is independently very difficult.
+Fortunately, by carefully exploiting the special structures of problem (P$_\lambda$) and Algorithm \ref{algonp}, we can give an affirmative answer to the above question, i.e., the obtained solution already satisfies the one-bit constraint.
+To show this, we first characterize the stationary points of (P$_\lambda$). \begin{lemma} If $\lambda>\max_l\|\mathbf{a}_l\|_\infty,$ all stationary points $\hat{\x}$ of (P$_\lambda$) must satisfy